Does Arizona law require...

 Funding for testing kits?

-The extent of the untested rape kit backlog in Arizona is unknown.
-However, in 2016, Governor Doug Ducey issued an executive order requiring a one-time statewide audit, and establishing the Arizona Sexual Assault Evidence Collection Kit Task Force.
+In 2016, Governor Doug Ducey issued an executive order requiring a one-time statewide audit, and establishing the Arizona Sexual Assault Evidence Collection Kit Task Force.
 That same year, the task force reported a total of 6,424 untested rape kits in storage at law enforcement agencies across the state.
 Of these, 4,367 are from Maricopa County.
 Arizona law does not require law enforcement agencies to count, track, or test rape kits.

 In 2014, The Accountability Project issued an open records request to bring the number of untested rape kits in Tucson to light.
 Through this request, and local media pressure, we uncovered a backlog of 1,849 untested kits in Tucson in 2015.